 Per the official Dolby website, Vudu and German platform Maxdome are the only other (non-Netflix) services to offer Atmos support.
 As with Netflix, you’ll want to browse those services’ libraries (see all Vudu’s UHD content here) and look for the Dolby Atmos logo.
 Amazon Prime Video supports Dolby Vision HDR, but not Dolby Atmos.
 Neither Hulu nor HBO platform currently support any Dolby tech.

 Digital copies vs. Blu-ray

 In many cases, you’ll need to buy (or rent) a physical Blu-ray copy to get the full Dolby Atmos experience.
+While a 4K Ultra HD Blu-ray isn’t necessary to get Atmos, it’s often not included with the 1080p Blu-ray version.
 Most on-demand streaming services — some of which also act as hosts for purchased digital copies — do not support Dolby Atmos; that includes Amazon and the Google Play Store.
-While iTunes does not currently support Dolby Atmos, Apple announced Atmos support will be coming this fall, along with tvOS for Dolby Atmos on the Apple TV 4K.
+While iTunes does not currently support Dolby Atmos, Apple announced Atmos support will be coming this fall (it’s currently in beta), along with tvOS for Dolby Atmos on the Apple TV 4K.